 Bringing It All Together

-Open houses are awesome opportunities to showcase your listings, show off your salesmanship skills for the neighbors and potential new listers, and, of course, meet and greet buyers.
-Now that you’re armed with some solid Open House Sign in Sheet strategies and some templates you can use this weekend, get out there and get to work!
+Open houses are an essential marketing tool for your business, giving you an opportunity to showcase your listing, show off your sales skills to the neighbors and potential new listers, and—of course—meet and greet buyers.
+Now that you’re armed with some solid open house sign-in sheet strategies and some templates you can use this weekend—get out there and get to work!

-Tell us about your most successful open house ever!
+Tell us about your most successful open house ever in the comment section!
 What made it stand out above the rest?